Brandon Bochenski

-Brandon Louis Bochenski (born April 4, 1982) is an American former professional ice hockey player and politician.
+Brandon Louis Bochenski (born April 4, 1982) is a Kazakh American former professional ice hockey player and politician.
 He played 156 games in the National Hockey League (NHL) for several teams before serving as captain of Barys Astana in the Kontinental Hockey League (KHL).
 Internationally Bochenski represented both the United States and Kazakhstan, playing in several World Championships.
 In June 2020, Bochenski was elected mayor of Grand Forks, North Dakota.

 Playing career

 Early years

 Bochenski went to Blaine High School where he graduated in 2000.
 Bochenski was a part of the Blaine Bengals when they defeated the Duluth East Greyhounds 6–0 in the 2000 class AA championship.
 Also in the Minnesota State High School League tournament, Bochenski and the Bengals defeated Rochester Mayo, Hastings and finished the tournament leading the AA in scoring with 7 points.
 The St. Paul Pioneer Press named Bochenski along with teammates Matt Hendricks and Matt Moore to the second team of the All-State Boys hockey team.